frconor-ebook/meditations/_posts/2025-05-09-st-matthias.md

 After the Ascension, while the Apostles were awaiting the coming of the Holy Spirit, they chose Matthias in Judas\'s place to make up the number of the Twelve, because they were meant to represent the twelve tribes of Israel.

-Matthias had been a disciple of our Lord and a witness to His Resurrection.
+Matthias had been a disciple of Our Lord and a witness to His Resurrection.
 According to tradition, he evangelized Ethiopia, where eventually he suffered martyrdom.
-Through the help of Saint Helena, his relics were later brought to Trier in Germany, where he is venerated as the Patron of the city.
+Through the help of St. Helena, his relics were later brought to Trier in Germany, where he is venerated as the Patron of the city.

-We\'re reminded by his vocation that God is the one who chooses.
+We\'re reminded with his vocation that God is the one who chooses.
 "You did not choose me, but I chose you and appointed you, that you should go and bear fruit and that your fruit should abide" (John 15:16).

 After the betrayal of Judas, his place was left vacant among the Apostles.
-The election of his successor fulfilled something that the Holy Spirit had prophesied, and that Our Lord had expressly instituted: He wanted that there would be twelve Apostles (cf. Matt.
-19:28). because the new People of God are to be founded upon twelve supports, just as the old People of God had been based on the twelve tribes of Israel (cf. Eph.
+The election of his successor fulfilled something that the Holy Spirit had prophesied, and that Our Lord had expressly instituted: He wanted that there would be twelve Apostles (*cf*.
+Matt.
+19:28). because the new People of God are to be founded upon twelve supports, just as the old People of God had been based on the twelve tribes of Israel (*cf*.
+Eph.
 2:20).

 Peter, exercising his primacy in the assembly of the one hundred twenty disciples, sets out the conditions laid down by the Master---conditions that had to be met by whichever disciple was chosen to complete the Apostolic College: he had to have known Jesus personally, and he would have to bear witness to Him.